deep clean10 min

 Safety Notes

-• Always unplug the vacuum before clearing a clog, checking the belt, or opening the filter compartment to avoid injury from moving parts.
+• Always unplug the vacuum before clearing a hose clog, checking the brush roll, or opening the filter compartment.
+The brush roll can jump if the switch is bumped and the moving parts can injure fingers.

-• Never vacuum water, wet surfaces, or damp carpets with a standard vacuum.
-Moisture can damage the motor and create an electrical hazard.
-Use a wet-dry shop vac for liquid spills.
+• Never vacuum water, wet carpet, or damp spills with a standard household vacuum.
+Moisture can ruin the motor and create a serious electrical shock hazard.
+Use a wet dry shop vac for any liquid.

-• Keep long hair, loose clothing, and dangling jewelry away from the rotating brush roll.
-These can get caught and cause injury or damage the vacuum belt.
+• Keep long hair, loose clothing, scarves, and dangling jewelry clear of the rotating brush roll, since they can be pulled in and cause injury or snap the belt.

 Frequently Asked Questions